Marianaberrio/Hues-and-Cues/README.md

 Then simply enter the number of players and follow the instructions.

-This game uses a mix of algorithms and data structures, for more detail see our powerpoint here: #google doc
+This game uses a mix of algorithms and data structures